shareloqs/MPSDynamics/docs/src/examples/anderson-model.md

 # The Anderson Impurity Model

-We use the fermionic chain mapping proposed in [1] to perform tensor network simulations of the Single Impurity Anderson Model (SIAM).
+In these two examples, we use the fermionic chain mapping proposed in [1] to perform tensor network simulations of the Single Impurity Anderson Model (SIAM).
 The SIAM Hamiltonian is defined as:
 \begin{equation}
     \hat H^\text{SIAM}  = \hat H_\text{loc} + \hat H_\text{hyb} + \hat H_\text{cond} = \overbrace{\epsilon_d \hat d^\dagger \hat d}^{\hat H_\text{loc}} + \underbrace{\sum_{k} V_k \Big( \hat d^\dagger \hat c_k + \hat c_k^\dagger \hat d \Big)}_{H_\text{hyb}} + \underbrace{\sum_k \epsilon_k \hat c_k^\dagger \hat c_k}_{H_I^\text{chain}}.
 \end{equation}

 All of the operators obey to the usual fermionic anti-commutation relations: $\{\hat c_i, \hat c_j^\dagger \} = \delta_{ij}$, $\{\hat c_i, \hat c_j \} =\{\hat c_i^\dagger, \hat c_j^\dagger \} =0$ $\forall i,j$.
 The chain mapping is based on a thermofield-like transformation [2], performed with fermions: ancillary fermionic operators $\hat c_{2k}$ are defined, one for each of the original fermionic modes $\hat c_{1k}$.
 A Bogoliubov transformation is then applied, so that two new fermionic modes $\hat f_{1k}$ and $\hat f_{2k}$ are defined as a linear combination of $\hat c_{1k}$ and $\hat c_{2k}$.
 Two chains are defined: the chain labelled $1$ for the empty modes, the chain labelled $2$ for the filled modes.
 The following relations are used to define the functions equivalent to the spectral density of the bosonic case, one for each chain:
 \begin{equation}